ycardon/gigaset-elements-proxy/README.md

 - [live camera (local MJPEG stream)](/live-local): you have set your camera local infos in the configuration file

-- [sensors status](/sensors) online/offline and open/close/tilt status of the sensors / equipements
+- [sensors status](/sensors): online/offline and open/close/tilt status of the sensors and equipements

-- [intrusion stettings](/intrusion_settings) selected mode of the alarm system
+- [intrusion stettings](/intrusion_settings): selected mode of the alarm system

 ## MQTT events